Discover the best things to do in Rome all year round, from Vatican highlights and epic food to charming stays and unforgettable day trips.

 - Emme Ristorante (Via Margutta): Stylish ambiance without ultra-luxury formality.

-- Art Cibò Ristorante Dai Pupi (Via Leccosa): Memorable Christmas dinner atmosphere.
+- Art Cibò Ristorante Dai Pupi (Via Leccosa): Memorable dinner atmosphere.

 - Osteria di Ponte (Via Di Panico): Fresh pasta in a rustic, family-style setting.